edulinq/quizgen/README.md

 ## Usage

-This project has executable modules in the `quizgen.cli` package.
+This project has executable modules in the `quizcomp.cli` package.
 All executable modules have their own help/usage accessible with the `-h` / `--help` option.

 ### Parsing a Specific Quiz

-To parse an entire specific quiz, you can use the `quizgen.cli.parse-quiz` module.
+To parse an entire specific quiz, you can use the `quizcomp.cli.parse-quiz` module.
 This is useful if you want to check if a quiz properly parses.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.parse.quiz <path to quiz JSON file>
+python3 -m quizcomp.cli.parse.quiz <path to quiz JSON file>
 ```

 This command will output the fully parsed quiz in for format controlled by the `--format` option,